dssg/MLinPractice/schedule.md

 ## Why ML systems can fail in practice
 {: #why-ml-systems-can-fail }

-**Thu Aug 27.** Failure modes beyond model accuracy: data, deployment, incentives, governance.
+**Thu Aug 27.** We'll discuss real-world failure modes of ML systems, moving beyond model accuracy to system-level issues including data, deployment, governance, incentives, etc. The goal here is to encourage critical thinking about preventing failures and to motivate the topics to be covered during the rest of the semester.

 > **GenAI in practice:** Are there LLM-specific failure modes?